 - A. Douglas County Shoot will take place at three separate venues.
-All below dates are tentative and subject to change.
-Please refer to the 4-H blast for more information. - 1.
+Venues to be listed on the Exhibitor Master Schedule. - 1.
 Archery matches will be conducted on the 2nd Thursday in July. - 2.
 Air Rifle and Air Pistol matches will be conducted on the 2nd Friday in July. - 3.
 Archer, .22 Rifle, .22 Pistol and Muzzle Loading matches will be conducted on the 2nd Saturday in July. - 4.
 Shotgun matches (Sporting Clays, Skeet and Trap) will be conducted on the 2nd Sunday in July. - 5.
 Contest dates may be adjusted annually due to weather or unforeseen circumstances.